NOTICE:

 3. Gradually increase the current drawn from the source by using the slider (PC) or the + and (tablets).

-12. Determine the magnitude of the short-circuit current of both sources using the electromotive voltage and internal resistance values of the source.
+12. Determine the magnitude of the short-circuit current of both sources using the values of the electromotive voltage and the internal resistance of the source.

 14. Compare the basic parameters of the investigated sources (electromotive voltage, internal resistance and zktrat current) and compare them with the real properties of the sources.